xmoezzz/KrkrExtract/KrkrExtract[Ver.0.0.0.6d]/Readme.txt

 For long-term support, this project won't be an open source project at present.

 [Dev log]
+Version 0.0.0.6d
+Fixed some bugs on Windows7
+Fixed "floating point support not loaded"

+Build-in PSB Text Dumper still has some bugs, you can use the separated tool(EmoteDumper.exe) to do this job.
+In order to extract emote files, you should make sure "emotedriver.dll" is in the game root path, which cannot copy from another krkr-based game.
+KrkrExtract will search the private key for emote packages and extract them.
+At Present, emote files in "Clover Day's plus" cannot be extracted.

 Version 0.0.0.6c
 Rewrite Text Dumper!
 Only extract the essential text for translation.